 My mother is a huge role model, both professionally and personally.
 She is a person of excellence who prides herself on doing the right thing.
 She’s in HR as well, so I essentially grew up in the HR world.
 My mom is a dedicated, loyal worker – she’s always working to do more, from figuring out better ways to onboard and motivate people to trying to get more done with the same output level.

 A role model of someone I don’t know personally but often think of is Maya Angelou.
-I read all of her books in high school.
 Most people know her for her poetry, but she also has biographies about where she came from, overcoming adversity, and blossoming like a beautiful flower – like the Phoenix rising up.
 I loved the messages in I Know Why the Caged Bird Sings: Don’t let adversity hold you back.
 Adversity makes you stronger.
-And that’s what I want to help people do: make lemonade out of lemons!

 How did you find your career first job?